-- To increase women's productivity and income providing women with the energy access needed to work more efficiently and allows women to work in new or emerging areas.
-Increases women's independent income which greatly helps the household and lifts the standard of living of families in the Pacific.
-Women and men's increased participation in productive activities, results in more investments in more energy efficient appliances and fuels.
+- To increase women's productivity and income providing women with the energy access needed to work more efficiently and allows women to work in a new or emerging area.
+Increases women's independent income, greatly helps the household, and lifts the standard of living of families in the Pacific.
+Women and men's increased participation in productive activities, results in more investment in efficient energy appliances and fuels.
 Energy enterprises also offer opportunities for women as well as men. - To ensure project efficiency and sustainability, because unless men's and women's needs are properly understood, project interventions may be wrongly targeted and thus fail.
-Energy projects with poverty reduction as a goal recognize that women are the most involved in food gathering and production and small-scale commercial income generation, thus play a major role in poverty reduction.
-Household energy technology projects need women's participation as consumers, in maintenance, repair, promotion and extension.
-Energy projects that already target women may need to consider more strategic processes through gender mainstreaming to ensure sustainability of projects. - To promote gender equality and to empower women, youth and vulnerable groups through interventions and activities that can help them participate in activities and decision making which they have traditionally been excluded from.
+Energy projects with poverty reduction as a goal, recognizes that women are the most involved in food gathering, production and small-scale commercial income generation, thus play a major role in poverty reduction.
+Household energy technology projects need women's participation as consumers, in, maintenance, repair, promotion and extension.
+Energy projects that already target women may need to consider more strategic processes through gender mainstreaming to ensure sustainability of projects. - To promote gender equality and to empower women, youth and vulnerable groups through; interventions and activities that can help them participate in activities and decision making, which they have traditionally been excluded from.

 A regional review of the Framework for Action for Energy Security in the Pacific (2019) highlights recommendations of a 2017 study to identify the best approach to build resilience in the small, vulnerable Commonwealth Pacific small states by 2050.
 The chapter on energy recommends amongst others, greater efforts to ensure gender perspectives are genuinely accounted for, rather than cursory references in policies and documents.
-These recommendations by the report highlight this as one of the ways to overcome significant barriers to improve energy access, energy efficiency, the use of more renewable energy and achieving energy security in the region.
+These recommendations by the report highlight this as one of the ways to overcome significant barriers to improve energy access, energy efficiency, the use of more renewable energy and achieving energy security in the region.13 A 5-year research program on Gender and Energy, coordinated by ENERGIA and published in 2019 explored; gender, energy and poverty linkages in 6 thematic areas, such as electrification, productive uses of energy sector reform, the role of the private sector in scaling up energy access, the political economy of energy sector policies and women's energy entrepreneurship.
+The research gathered data from 12 countries.